 located under Teachers.

-Each classroom is required to have a lead teacher and a teaching assistant.
-All Pre-K lead teachers must meet the credential requirements of Georgia's Pre-K Program.
+Each classroom is required to have a lead teacher and assistant teacher.
+All Pre-K lead and assistant teachers must meet the credential requirements of Georgia's Pre-K Program.
 Program funding is based on the number of children enrolled and the lead teacher credentials.